backupbrew/switchbrew/Services API.md

 ## Initialize

-Takes a pid descriptor.
+Takes a pid descriptor and an input u64.

 ## GetService

-Takes a zero-padded service name encoded as a u64 integer.
+Takes a zero-padded service name encoded as an u64 integer.
+Returns a handle.

 ## RegisterService

+Takes a zero-padded service name encoded as an u64 integer, an u8 bool, and an u32 at the next word.
+Returns a handle.

 ## UnregisterService

+Takes a zero-padded service name encoded as an u64 integer.

 # sm:m